 The outlet had a clever carp trap.
 Carp jump, so there was a section in the trap for the carp to jump into.
 Other fish push through a small opening and continue on their merry way.
 Very simple but ingenious.

 Another of nature’s great mysteries is how the birds know when Lake Eyre fills.
-Ernie said when it began to fill earlier this year, all of the pelicans disappeared from Banrock Station and surrounds virtually overnight.
+Ernie said when it began to fill earlier that year, all of the pelicans disappeared from Banrock Station and surrounds virtually overnight.

 The Silent Killer

 Salinity is a major problem along the Murray River.
 The artificially high river level has raised the water table under surrounding countryside.
-There were patches denuded of any vegetation and thousands of dead and dying trees just in the small area of Banrock Station.
+There were patches denuded of any vegetation, and thousands of dead and dying trees just in the small area of Banrock Station.

 It’s the same story up and down the Murray.
 River red gums hundreds of years old are dying because they are drowning or copping high salinity levels.
 Very sad and horrible to see – hope it’s not too late, but I’d be surprised if it hasn’t passed the point of no return.